Gareth-McGirr/Portfolio-Project-2-Poker-Fun/README.md

 ## Features

 - Header
-  - The header is displayed on both the home and game pages and just contains the Site's Logo.
+  - The header is displayed on both the home and game pages and contains the Site's Logo and navigation links.
   - The header contains the name of the website in order to keep branding consistent throughout the website.

 *Home Page*